5K Training Explained : What Is Zone 5 / VO2 Max?

 Key Indicators:

-• Heart Rate: 93–100% of max
+• Heart rate: 93–100% of max

-• Effort: 9–10 out of 10 — you’re at your edge
+• Effort: 9–10 out of 10.
+You are right at your limit

 Common Mistakes with Zone 5 Training